rmw-dart/rmwlog/readme.make.md

 # rmwlog

-simple log and can custom log output function
+simple log , can custom log output function

 ## use